pmcmonagle/CursedLife/README.md

 # CursedLife
 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-url]][daviddm-image]

-An implementation of Conway's Game of Life using NodeJS and NCurses.
+An implementation of Conway's Game of Life using NodeJS and ~~NCurses~~ Blessed.

 "But Paul, why build yet another Game of Life simulator for NodeJS?"
 Haha!
 The answer is simple, my friends: